 - Pearls of the Parrot of India: The Emperor Akbar's Illustrated "Khamsa," 1597-1598.
 The Walters Art Museum, Baltimore; The Metropolitan Museum of Art, New York.
 2005-2006.

-Provenance John and Berthe Ford, Baltimore [date and mode of acquisition unknown]; Walters Art Museum, 2002, by gift.
+Provenance John and Berthe Ford, Baltimore; given to Walters Art Museum, 2002.

 Credit Gift of John and Berthe Ford, 2002